In honor of the Outlander Season 4 premiere, I made a Southern Brown Sugar Pie to share with my friends at the watch party. Droughtlander is over!

 - Roll out the pie dough, then ease into the pie pan(s).

 - Whisk together the eggs, then add in the sugar, butter, salt, and vanilla, stirring until well combined and smooth.
-Pour the batter into the pie pan.
+Pour the batter into the pie pan(s).

 - Bake for 45-55 minutes or until golden brown.
-Check to see that pie is baked through (it will be gooey but it should be set).
-If you’re making a 6-inch pie (see Recipe Notes below), reduce the baking time to 30-40 minutes.
+Check to see that the pie is baked through (it will be gooey but it should be set).
+If you're making a 6-inch pie (see Notes), reduce the baking time to 30-40 minutes.
 If you make one deep dish (instead of two regular pies), then increase baking time slightly.